 Springhill Suites Anaheim Resort/Convention Center — This hotel's suites have a separate living space with a sofa bed, and the Family Suite can sleep up to seven!
 We like saving extra green by enjoying their free hot breakfast (more money for churros later!).
 It’s about an 11-minute walk to Disneyland.

 Springhill Suites Anaheim Maingate (as low as $175 a night) — This all-suite hotel is close to Disneyland, and offers a free hot breakfast so that the whole family can start their day with full frog tummies before hopping to the theme parks.
 You can walk to the parking garage shuttle or Downtown Disney.
 It’s about an 18-minute walk to Downtown Disney, and then an additional 10 minutes to the park entrance from there.
 The two queen suites sleep up to eight people!
 The two queen studios sleep up to six with a sofa bed.

 Doubletree Suites by Hilton Hotel Anaheim (as low as $177 a night) — With two queen beds and a sofa bed, these suites work well for families of six.
 Plus, the whole family gets to enjoy chocolate chip cookies upon check-in!
 Yum.

-Residence Inn Anaheim Maingate — This hotel is located about a mile and a half from Disneyland, so it's a little further but it's newer.
+Residence Inn Anaheim Resort Area — This hotel is located about a mile and a half from Disneyland, so it's a little further but it's newer.
 You can take the bus.
 It offers two-bedroom suites that sleep up to six people.
-Enjoy Family Suites with kitchens, as well as free hot breakfast before hitting the theme parks and take the kids to the on-site Pizza Hit Express later.
+Enjoy kid suites with bunks and separate baths.
+Get free hot breakfast before hitting the theme parks and take the kids to the on-site Pizza Hit Express later.
 The tadpoles will enjoy the kids club, basketball court, game room, pool and kiddie pool on property.
 It's also pet friendly.

 Anaheim Majestic Garden Hotel (as low as $132 a night) — This hotel has a Royal Junior Suite that sleeps six.
 The hotel offers a free shuttle to Disneyland.
 Frog families will enjoy the game room, guest laundry, story times, movie nights and a toadally awesome view of the Disneyland fireworks.